ml-feedback-sys/materials-f25/README.md

 If you are on the waitlist, please fill out [this interest form](https://docs.google.com/forms/d/e/1FAIpQLScks25ekpabALpCronYx9ZV_thu6Besk69mRnHcbsuLrh6psA/viewform?usp=sharing&ouid=113616522367506075718).

 ## Description
-Feedback---when information about system output is used in system input---plays an important role in machine learning.
+Feedback&mdash;when information about system output is used in system input&mdash;plays an important role in machine learning.
 For example, models are trained with iterative algorithms which reduce errors on observed data.
 Autoregressive models use feedback to capture patterns in sequential data.
 And feedback between machine learning models and the environment in which they are deployed leads to a host of challenges, from distribution shift to bias to polarization.